alan-turing-institute/QUIPP-pipeline/env-configuration/README.md

 ## Updating the Docker image

-_Note that for now we are storing the images in Louise's Docker Hub account (louiseab), but will move to the Turing's own account (turinginst) at a convenient future point._

 The Docker image will be updated periodically as we use new libraries in the QUIPP-pipeline project.
 For now, this will be done manually; see #?? for notes on the move to continuous integration.